 Introduced this way, confusion is eliminated as company personnel know what to expect, and everyone is prepared to enter training with the proper positive mindset.

 Training is only as good as the trainer providing it.
 For training to effectively produce meaningful (and sustainable) gains, the employees must first be engaged with the trainer.
 Many otherwise good programs fail because the attendees were not really engaged, became bored and tuned out long before any real gains were made.

-This is the reason the first element in Sale Away’s Pinnacle Performance Credo is ENGAGE.
+This is the reason the first element in my Pinnacle Performance Training Credo is ENGAGE.

 Any business considering an investment in training should make the “who” will be conducting the program a priority.
 Often companies sweat the what and where details of training and give relatively little consideration to the importance of who will be conducting their program.

 Sometimes companies will appoint an existing employee to conduct training.
 Many times this presents a significant challenge as this person is already perceived, for better or worse, as something else in the company.
 Typically, the tasked individual is a sales or customer service manager and, although they may be outstanding in that role, training is almost always not their primary purpose or skill-set.
 Their well-intentioned efforts naturally don’t carry the weight or have the desired impact with employees as a reputable training authority from outside of the company would.

 If you cannot see, feel and experience employee engagement with the trainer on the first training that’s a clear warning sign you’re heading down the wrong path and quite likely doomed to fail.
 In a nutshell; engagement first, everything else second.